xemcat/BajaDAQ/README.md

-# Baja Vehicle Data Logger
+# 2024-2025 Union Baja SAE: Data Acquisition and Display System for Increased Vehicle Performance

 This project is a data logging and monitoring system designed for a Baja-style vehicle, built for real-time telemetry in rugged environments.
 It leverages a Teensy microcontroller to collect data from temperature sensors (CVT belt, portal oil, gearbox oil), a Hall effect sensor (speed), and an MPU6050 IMU (orientation), logging it to an SD card with timestamps from a DS3231 RTC.
 The system also drives LEDs for temperature alerts, communicates with an Arduino Nano for additional signaling, and uses a stepper motor to mechanically display vehicle speed.